-How to clean a fiberglass shower?
+How to clean a fibreglass shower?
 No matter how carefully we relate to the use of the glass shower, a calcareous deposit or dirt is necessarily formed on it.
 This is because the tap water used might be too hard.
 It contains dissolved particles of calcium, magnesium, and several other chemical elements.

 When dried, they form a strong film on the surface, which, in combination with soapy coating and iron, which is especially inherent in old metal water pipes, gives it a particularly unsightly appearance.

 Fibreglass is the trade name for man-made fibre, consisting of plastic resin and glass fibres.
 Fibreglass is also sometimes called glass wool.
 Today, in our homes and at work, many items are made of fibreglass.